tgross/devopsdaysmsp2018/content/_index.md

 # values vary

 {{% note %}}
-ethical definitions vary b/c values vary (ex. that balance of community vs individual consent varies significantly between Europe and the US). so how do other professions solve this problem...?
+ethical definitions vary b/c values vary (ex. that balance of community vs individual consent varies significantly between Europe and the US). but we're not the first people to have this problem! so how do other professions solve this problem...?
 {{% /note %}}

 ---